samsquire/ideas4/README.md

 Refer to anything that was before the current scope.

-# 748. Visual Memory plotting
+# 748. Visual Memory + state plotting and state package management

+in TLA+ you can determine the available distinct states of a specification.

+Couldn't we use this for package management?

 # 749. Single writer tree

-Arrange you application as a tree and never have writers that need to go across branches.
+Arrange you application as a tree and never have writers that need to go across branches and you get performance for free.

 # 750. Consistency windows